rabbitmq/rabbitmq-website/docs/upgrade.md

 * Deploy a new cluster with the target version
 * Stop the applications
-* Synchronie metadata between the old and new clusters
+* Synchronize metadata between the old and new clusters
 * Move all messages from the old cluster to the new one (e.g. using [Shovel](./shovel))
 * Reconfigure applications to use the new cluster
 * Start publishers and consumers